A credit report is your permanent record.

 A credit report is a detailed record of your credit history gathered and maintained by three U.S. credit-reporting agencies: Experian, TransUnion and Equifax.
 Think of your report as a digital file folder, holding every detail about your financial activities.
 As you accumulate loans, credit cards, mortgages and so forth, those accounts, as well as a record of your payment history for each, go into that file folder.

-Periodically, the reporting agencies contact the lenders with which you have accounts to get an update on your outstanding balance and how promptly you make your payments.
+Once in a while, the reporting agencies contact the lenders with which you have accounts to get an update on your outstanding balance and how promptly you make your payments.
 Lenders also report when they send an account to a collection agency or write off the balance as bad debt.
 Realistically, you should assume that any and every element of your finances will find its way into that credit file folder.

 What Information Is Collected?